·

 Microsoft Excel

 My name is Shrikant Chandrasekhar Singade.
-I have total 18 plus years of experience in software development.
+I have a total of 18 plus years of experience in software development.
 Currently, I'm working with Citicorp Services India Private Limited for more than 10 years now.
-My primary role, uh, is, uh, software development.
-I'm working as a senior developer where primary skill is Microsoft SQL Server development, which includes writing stored procedures, user defined functions, views, triggers, uh, and performance tuning as well.
-I also have done data modeling as well, database development also, and, uh, data analysis using crystal report, uh, template and SSRS.
-So this is my primary skills.
-In the secondary skills, in the my previous organizations, I have worked on accurate reporting tool for report development thing.
-Microsoft SQL Server as a primary skill set for writing stored procedure functions, SQL program or t SQL programming and performance tuning as well.
-And, uh, I also worked on, uh, csharp.netandbb.net around, uh, 15 years before in my first organization.
-Uh, this is, uh, all my, uh, background is.
+My primary role is software development.
+I'm working as a senior developer, where my primary skill is Microsoft SQL Server development, which includes writing stored procedures, user-defined functions, views, triggers, and performance tuning as well.
+I also have experience in data modeling, database development, and data analysis using Crystal Reports and SSRS.
+This is my primary skill set.
+In addition, in my previous organizations, I have worked on accurate reporting tools for report development.
+My primary skill set for this includes Microsoft SQL Server, writing stored procedures, functions, SQL programming, and performance tuning.
+I also worked on C# (.NET) and ASP.NET (around 15 years ago) in my first organization.
+This is all my background.

-Actually, I have not worked on health care software environment yet.
-Uh, I have worked on financial, uh, finance domain, which is fund accounting team.
-And before that, I have worked on resource planning and project management application.
-I can give you 1 example, uh, uh, in the current organization, which is finance, uh, which has a finance domain.
-Over there, uh, we have received 1 requirement, uh, which was very critical and, uh, complex, which has very complex calculations and, uh, logic to be applied, uh, and they wanted on very urgent basis.
-So, uh, what I have designed is I have communicated with the customer, and, uh, I received all the required information.
-And I proposed 1 solution that we can create a new, uh, report template for this.
-And, uh, we will use the, uh, SQL, uh, which is the database, uh, Microsoft SQL Server, and the Crystal Report will be the front end.
-So all the, uh, business logic, there are almost around, uh, more than 50, uh, fields, uh, which involves a lot of calculations, aggregations, uh, everything.
-And the input parameters were only 5.
-So based on those 5 input values, uh, we have to generate a report for almost more than 50 columns.
-So, uh, this is what I have done, uh, in SQL programming.
-I wrote a stored procedure for this.
-And on top of it, once it is approved, I again receive 1 more request on top of it, uh, which is enhancement.
-They want it for, uh, not just for 1, um, particular group.
-They want, uh, want the same report for, uh, number of more than 1 group.
-So, uh, the input parameters were changed to not for the single, uh, group, but for, um, list of groups.
-So I have moved changed the stored procedure, which we're using temporary tables to store temporary data and, uh, perform all the calculations, uh, in term in the temporary, uh, table only and then return a result set for my list of all the groups, uh, which are, uh, required to show the the output.
-So this is what, uh, the critical problem, critical task, and we have to, uh, deliver it less than 7 days.
-So we were able to give it on the 6th day on UAT environment.
-Yeah.
+I have not worked on a health care software environment yet.
+I have worked on the financial domain, specifically in fund accounting team.
+Before that, I worked on a resource planning and project management application.
+I can give you an example from the current finance organization, which has a finance domain.
+There, we received a critical and complex requirement with very complex calculations and logic to be applied, on an urgent basis.
+What I designed was to communicate with the customer, receive all the required information, and propose a solution.
+We could create a new report template for this.
+We would use Microsoft SQL Server as the database and Crystal Report as the front end.
+The business logic involved almost 50 fields with a lot of calculations, aggregations, and everything.
+The input parameters were only five.
+Based on those five input values, we had to generate a report for more than 50 columns.
+I used SQL programming to write a stored procedure for this.
+Once it was approved, I received another request to enhance it, not just for one particular group but for multiple groups.
+The input parameters were changed to accommodate a list of groups.
+I modified the stored procedure by using temporary tables to store temporary data and perform calculations in the temporary table, then return a result set for all the groups required to show the output.
+We had to deliver this critical task in less than seven days, and we were able to give it on the 6th day in the UAT environment.

-Yeah.
-Uh, data discrepancy in, uh, general report generated in SQL.
-So I have come across a couple of situations, uh, where, uh, data was not, uh, generating correctly.
-The first situation is we have created a new report, uh, where, uh, we have to, uh, give data for daily NVs.
-The report will be generated on daily basis.
-So over there, uh, we have on UA team.
-Uh, they have come back receiving fig uh, we have received a feedback from client or or user that, uh, some particular data is not coming properly.
-Not coming properly means there's there there's there are supposed to be records for 10 different funds, around 10 to 15 funds, but, uh, a report was showing only 80% of it, around, uh, 10 to 12, uh, funds, uh, the report was showing data.
-So I have observed what is the issue with this.
-So I have, uh, checked in a back back end in SQL.
-This what what is, um, uh, actually missing.
-So there I found some of the master data fund setup was not having the proper values in it.
-So I asked user to update some of this values in fund setup, and then the report got generated for all the required funds.
-So this is the 1 thing.
-The other said the other scenario was the there was a report running from many years, but suddenly, uh, I received, uh, I received mail from, uh, customer that for, uh, some of the, uh, funds not some of the funds.
-There are, uh, actually the report was showing, uh, data for around 50 funds, uh, out of which, uh, they have added 2 new funds in it.
-So for those 2 new for those 2 news funds, uh, were not, uh, providing date generating data in the report.
-So, again, I have checked, uh, why, uh, the data is not appearing.
-So there was a very, very little typo mistake which has happened by the, uh, user that those 2 funds were set set up, uh, created in the database.
-Those funds were, uh, missing some of 1 of the hyper hyphen character, which was required while, uh, to give the fund name because we were using that fund name, uh, in the crystal report to get the, uh, child, uh, data of child fund.
-So then in the naming convention, that hyphen was required in the fund setup level.
-So I asked user to you, uh, update the fund name and put a hyphen after the name, and then, uh, those 2 funds got, uh, were displaying in the report.
-So this is how I saw the issue.
+Data discrepancy in general report generated in SQL.
+I have come across a couple of situations where data was not generating correctly.
+The first situation is we have created a new report where we have to give data for daily NVs.
+The report will be generated on a daily basis.
+So over there, we have the UA team.
+They received feedback from the client or user that some particular data is not coming properly.
+Not coming properly means there are supposed to be records for 10 different funds, around 10 to 15 funds, but the report was showing only 80% of it, around 10 to 12 funds, the report was showing data.
+I observed what is the issue with this.
+I checked in the back end in SQL.
+This is actually missing.
+I found some of the master data fund setup was not having the proper values in it.
+I asked the user to update some of these values in the fund setup, and then the report got generated for all the required funds.
+This is the first thing.
+The other scenario was the report was running from many years, but suddenly I received a mail from the customer that for some of the funds.
+There are actually the report was showing data for around 50 funds, out of which they had added 2 new funds.
+So for those 2 new funds, data was not generating in the report.
+Again, I have checked why the data is not appearing.
+There was a very little typo mistake which had happened by the user.
+Those 2 funds were set up in the database.
+Those funds were missing one of the hyphen character, which was required while giving the fund name because we were using that fund name in the crystal report to get the child data of child fund.
+So in the naming convention, that hyphen was required in the fund setup level.
+I asked the user to update the fund name and put a hyphen after the name, and then those 2 funds got displayed in the report.
+This is how I saw the issue.

-Uh, web application functionality is breaking.
-So what I think, uh, from the SQL, uh, perspective, if any web application, uh, is breaking, that might be because of, uh, some, uh, errors occurred while processing, uh, any data at the SQL level.
-So, uh, what I will do, I will check the error, uh, and, I will check where at what, uh, uh, at what point on which event, uh, the application is breaking.
-1st, I will identify that event.
+Web application functionality is breaking.
+So, from the SQL perspective, if any web application is breaking, that might be because of some errors occurring while processing any data at the SQL level.
+So, what I will do is check the error and check where at what point the application is breaking.
+First, I will identify that event.
 And then based on that event, I will check what actual code is written.
-And, uh, if, uh, and the as, uh, this is related with the SQL thing.
-So I will check which particular SQL is not running properly or whether it is giving any error.
-So, uh, 1 of the example I can tell you, uh, there was 1 form, uh, web web form, uh, which is getting generated from 1 of the view.
-And the thing is that, uh, there has been changes in, uh, database.
-So, uh, database level.
-So, uh, we have, uh, updated, uh, 1 column name, and, uh, that name, uh, was not reflected in the underlying view.
-So it was a a proper, uh, mistake from, uh, uh, developers.
-And, uh, your testers also, they couldn't identify that particular thing.
-And then, uh, we updated the view underlying view with, uh, the correct updated column name, and then, uh, the application, uh, were running, uh, properly.
+And if this is related to the SQL thing, I will check which particular SQL is not running properly or whether it is giving any error.
+For example, there was a web form getting generated from a view.
+The thing is that there had been changes at the database level.
+We had updated one column name, and that name was not reflected in the underlying view.
+It was a proper mistake from the developers.
+And your testers also couldn't identify that particular thing.
+We updated the view underlying view with the correct updated column name, and then the application was running properly.

-How might you implement a test plan to validate the accuracy of an ETL process?
-Okay.
-So to prepare a test plan to get the accuracy of retail process, uh, first of all, uh, I will, uh, go through a few few of the steps.
-I will first check the, uh, requirement of, uh, what the ETL process should do.
-So based on the requirement, we can gather the sample data.
-Uh, and, uh, once we do we we can generate the sample data for which the ETL process should work, and then I will check what are the logic or transformations sample input data, then all the transformation on all the logic we have.
-So I will go step by step where, uh, in the transformation also, uh, uh, if there are any filtration required, so from the sample data, if any, uh, more calculation is required, So, uh, I can do a unit testing on transfer on each transformation, uh, whether filtering is working properly, whether the calculations, uh, are being done properly for all, uh, fields.
-And, uh, once the all business logic, business rules are working correctly, then we will load the data.
-And once we load the data, I can check, uh, the what is the requirement.
-The BRD also, we can come to know what is the require requirement of it, what is what should be the output of it.
-And then we can once we load it, we can check the, uh, loaded data and the, uh, required output.
-So if that matches, then we can say the heater process is working correctly.
+To implement a test plan to validate the accuracy of an ETL process, okay, so to prepare a test plan to get the accuracy of the retail process, first of all, I will go through a few of the steps.
+I will first check the requirements of what the ETL process should do.
+So based on the requirements, we can gather the sample data.
+And once we do that, we can generate sample data for which the ETL process should work, and then I will check what are the logic or transformations on the sample input data.
+So I will go step by step, checking the transformation, if there are any filtration required, and if any more calculations are required.
+I can do a unit testing on each transformation to check whether filtering is working properly, whether the calculations are being done properly for all fields.
+And once all the business logic and business rules are working correctly, then we will load the data.
+And once we load the data, I can check the loaded data against the required output.
+So if that matches, then we can say the ETL process is working correctly.

 How would you use SQL to create a report that shows trends over time for a particular dataset?
 Okay.
-In SQL, uh, when we want to show a trend, whenever we want to show a trend over time, that means, uh, there it could be a a graphical thing, uh, which will be, uh, generated on, uh, data.
-1 would be the 1 access would be the time, and the other access, uh, would be the, uh, value of so so for particular time, what I will do is I will use the aggregation, means, uh, roll up total of during the, uh, time, uh, time frame.
-So, uh, as the time goes, the amounts will rolled up and, uh, will give the, uh, proper output.
-That means for 1 the for 1st year, the sales is, um, uh, 1 lakh INR.
-Then on the 2nd 2nd year, if it is again, um, 1.5 lakh, then for the year 2, the roll up total would be 1 lakh plus 1.5 lakh, which comes to around 2.5 lakh.
-So this is how I will roll up the values, and I will put, uh, the I'll generate the, uh, output from the SQL.
-So, uh, the using the some, uh, operation window function, uh, in SQL, I will use the sum of sales over the time in ascending or in ascending order.
-So this is how we can, uh, get the required data to show the trend, how the sales is moving for the for, um, against each year.
+In SQL, when we want to show a trend, showing a trend over time means it could be a graphical thing which will be generated on data.
+I would use the time as one access and the value as the other access.
+What I will do is I will use aggregation, roll up totals during a time frame.
+As time goes, the amounts will be rolled up and will give the proper output.
+That means for the 1st year, the sales is 1 lakh INR.
+Then on the 2nd year, if it is again 1.5 lakh, then for the year 2, the roll up total would be 1 lakh plus 1.5 lakh, which comes to around 2.5 lakh.
+This is how I will roll up the values, and I will generate the output from SQL.
+Using window functions in SQL, I will use the sum of sales over time in ascending order.
+This is how we can get the required data to show the trend, how the sales is moving for each year.

-I'll select ID first name, last name from users where is active code 1 and create a data better than there is a logic written in where clause that created date should be greater than 1st Jan 2023.
-And, again, there is a or condition with updated date should be less than, uh, uh, 1st Jan 2022.
-So this result set will return all all the user details who's who are created before 1st Jan 2023, but those records have been updated.
-Not but, actually.
-So this will return, uh, the users whose data is inserted or updated before 1st 2022.
-So those 2, uh, conditions are, uh, I guess, uh, misleading.
-So, uh, when we say created, it is greater than 11 of 1st and 2023, then the updated date less than, uh, is less than 1st and 2022 is a contradictory to the first.
-And since we are using our, uh, operation, it will return, uh, all the user details who are created after 1st in 2023 and who are either created or updated before 1st Jan 2022.
-So this logic is, I think, is not correct.
+I'll select ID, first name, last name from users where active code is 1 and created date is greater than 1st January 2023 and updated date is less than 1st January 2022.
+And, again, this logic is misleading because when we say created is greater than 1st November 2023, then the updated date less than 1st January 2022 is a contradictory to the first.
+And since we are using our operation, it will return all the user details who are created after 1st January 2023 and who are either created or updated before 1st January 2022.
+So this logic is not correct.

-Can you talk about a time when you had to ensure compliance with security principles by working with sensitive data.
-I have not come across, uh, such situations where, uh, uh, I have to give any justification or any reason to the compliance, uh, regarding any security principles.
-We follow all the security principles by working with, uh, any kind of data.
+Can you talk about a time when you had to ensure compliance with security principles by working with sensitive data?
+I haven't come across situations where I have to give any justification or any reason to the compliance regarding any security principles.
+We follow all the security principles by working with any kind of data.

 Share an example of how you used ETL tools to announce data analysis and reporting in your previous projects.
-Okay.
-So for ETL thing, uh, what currently, uh, oh, you your previous projects.
-In the current previous project, uh, in very first organization, uh, when I was in Anand ERP, uh, we were having 1 in house developed tool, which were, uh, reading input, uh, input files.
-The flat files is those are either comma separated files or, uh, delimited files with raw data, which we needed to input, uh, which we needed to load into our, uh, database.
-So, uh, there is a code written in, uh, csharp.net, uh, which, uh, which reads the info a file.
-And, uh, I call once we read the file, uh, we load those data into our, uh, database directly.
-This was in very first organization.
-Later on, I didn't get much time to much chance, actually, to work on ETL part.
-But, yeah, in my current project, around couple of years before, they have done 1 small ETL, uh, package, uh, which we are currently having 3 different, uh, instant application.
-These applications are same, but the instances are different according as per the region, worldwide region.
-So there is 1 client whose data is coming to all 3 regions, and he wanted some, uh, aggregate, uh, consolidated report from all 3 regions.
-So what we have done is we have generated, uh, uh, flat files from all 3 regions.
-Those we have, uh, inbounded in 1 of the separate database.
-We have created separate database for it, which was very small database, uh, for that particular client.
-So, uh, we loaded that data received from 3 different, uh, regions to that single, uh, database, uh, uh, using SSIS package, and, uh, then we, uh, generate report from, uh, on that consolidated database.
-This is how, uh, we have done the detailed thing.
+Okay, so for ETL, in my previous projects, in the current project, in my first organization, when I was in Anand ERP, we had an in-house developed tool that read input files.
+The flat files were either comma-separated files or delimited files with raw data that we needed to load into our database.
+So, there was a code written in C# that read the file, and once we read the file, we loaded those data into our database directly.
+This was in my first organization.
+Later on, I didn't have much time to work on the ETL part.
+But, in my current project, around two years ago, they had done a small ETL package that we are currently using for three different instant applications.
+These applications are the same, but the instances are different according to the region.
+So, there was one client whose data was coming to all three regions, and he wanted some aggregate, consolidated report from all three regions.
+So, we generated flat files from all three regions, and we inbounded those into a separate database.
+We created a separate database for it, which was a very small database for that particular client.
+So, we loaded the data received from three different regions to that single database using an SSIS package, and then we generated a report from that consolidated database.
+This is how we did the detailed thing.